Mysore division

 Mysore division, officially Mysuru division, is an administrative division in the southern Indian state of Karnataka.
-It is one of four administrative divisions in Karnataka, the others being Bangalore division, Belgaum division, and Gulbarga division.
+It is one of four administrative divisions in Karnataka, the others being Bangalore division, Belagavi division, and Kalaburagi division.
 Mysore division comprises eight districts of Karnataka, namely, Chamarajanagar, Chikmagalur, Dakshina Kannada, Hassan, Kodagu, Mandya, Mysore and Udupi district.
 The city of Mysore is the administrative headquarters of the division.
 Mysore division covers parts of historical Old Mysore region and southern part of Coastal Karnataka.The total area of the division is 43,503 sq.km.
 The total population as of 2011 census is 12,563,598.

 Administration

 A Regional Commissioner, is head of every administrative division.
-G. C. Prakash (IAS), is the regional commissioner of Mysore division.
 The role of the regional commissioner includes maintaining staff and human resources for revenue department, maintaining revenue records, inspection of subordinate offices, natural disaster and drought relief, release grants to District offices, Sub-divisions and Taluk offices, preparation of Annual Budget, periodic review of government programs and more.
 High View building in Vinoba Road, Mysore houses the office of the regional commissioner.
 The division consists of 8 districts covering 55 taluks with more taluks to be formed, as of 2020.